axoflow/axosyslog-core-docs/content/docs/chapter-parsers/panos-parser/_index.md

 The [PAN-OS](https://docs.paloaltonetworks.com/pan-os.html) (a short version of Palo Alto Networks Operating System) parser can parse log messages originating from [Palo Alto Networks](https://www.paloaltonetworks.com/) devices.
 Even though these messages completely comply to the RFC standards, their `MESSAGE` part is not a plain text.
 Instead, the `MESSAGE` part contains a data structure that requires additional parsing.

-The `panos-parser()` of {{% productparam "name" %}} ({{% productparam "abbrev" %}}) solves this problem, and can separate PAN-OS log messages to name-value pairs.
+The `panos-parser()` of {{% param "product.name" %}} ({{% param "product.abbrev" %}}) solves this problem, and can separate PAN-OS log messages to name-value pairs.

-For details on using value-pairs in {{% productparam "abbrev" %}}, see {{% xref "/docs/chapter-concepts/concepts-value-pairs/_index.md" %}}.
+For details on using value-pairs in {{% param "product.abbrev" %}}, see {{% xref "/docs/chapter-concepts/concepts-value-pairs/_index.md" %}}.

 ## Prerequisites

-  - Version 3.29 of {{% productparam "abbrev" %}} or later.
+  - Version 3.29 of {{% param "product.abbrev" %}} or later.

     {{% alert title="Note" color="info" %}}

-    Most Linux distributions feature {{% productparam "abbrev" %}} versions earlier than version 3.29.
+    Most Linux distributions feature {{% param "product.abbrev" %}} versions earlier than version 3.29.
 For up-to-date binaries, visit [the syslog-ng third-party binaries page](https://www.syslog-ng.com/products/open-source-log-management/3rd-party-binaries.aspx).

     {{% /alert %}}